jonathanbcsouza/rate-finder/README.md

 # Rate Finder #

 My solution to check what package the user will need after choose dimensions.
-Packages so we've placed an upper limit of 25kg per package abd dimensions limits are below.
+Packages so we've placed an upper limit of 25kg per package and dimensions limits are below.

 | Package Type   | Length   | Breadth   | Height   | Cost   |
 |----------------|----------|-----------|----------|--------|